Bowing walls are foundation issues and if not repaired, can lead to serious problems. The wall could even crumble or collapse.

 Yes, a waterproofed basement can increase your home's value in many ways.

-Basements that are free of water are healthier to live inside.
-Moisture in the basement can cause bacteria and mold to form.
+Basements that are free of water are healthier to live inside, and that's a great sign to home buyers.
+Without waterproofing, moisture in the basement can cause bacteria and mold to form.
 This can lead to a multitude of health issues, including breathing problems and allergies.

-Also, waterproofed basements provide more usable space in the home.
-This allows for more storage and area for hosting family events or relaxing.
+Also, waterproofed basements double the amount usable space in the home.
+This allows for more storage, and more room for hosting family events or relaxing.

 Basements are susceptible to becoming wet because they are underground.
 However, a waterproofed basement provides current homeowners and potential home buyers with the peace of mind that the space is clean and safe from future water damage.